JimeBlue/JimeBlue/README.md

 ## Hi there 👋

-I`m a Frontend Developer based in Germany working @ Airlst GmbH.
-Fast learner and eager to explore new technologies.
+I`m a Frontend Developer based in Germany.
+I'm always eager to explore new technologies.
 Believer in agile software development, team work and Clean Code.